Click on the links below to check out what’s happening in your local area…

 Pictured: Gippsland Tobacco Action and Healthy Lifestyle team includes Lennie Hayes, Alan Coe, coordinator Leanne Stedman, Chantelle Mobourne, Karen Maggs, Paul Patten and Buddy Gordon.
 Absent from the photo is tobacco treatment specialist nurse Carolyn Alkemade.

-Gippsland Lakes Community Health (GLCH) was one of 115 successful Victorian organisations to receive a National Youth Week (NYW) grant from the Victorian and Commonwealth Governments to help fund a local youth festival in April.
+Gippsland Lakes Complete Health (GLCH) was one of 115 successful Victorian organisations to receive a National Youth Week (NYW) grant from the Victorian and Commonwealth Governments to help fund a local youth festival in April.

 “National Youth Week is an annual, week-long celebration of young people (aged 12–25) throughout Australia,” explained Ben Cooper, Youth Services Manager at (GLCH) and Chair of the Youth Focussed Alliance (YFA).
 “Each year, all over Australia, events are planned and organised to celebrate and recognise the contribution of young people in their communities.”